Role of FCγRIIIA and FCγRIIA Receptor Polymorphisms (FCR-VADS)

 Time Frame

-Time Frame: Progression-free survival: Tumour evaluation will be done at baseline and at 4 months or until the earlier of the following events: disease progression, patient death.
+Response will be assessed at enrollment and at 4 months or until the first of the following events: disease progression or patient death.

 Overall survival: defined as the time between the first cycle of chemotherapy and the date of death, all causes.
 In the absence of death confirmation, survival data are censored from the date of last news